 Chemistry provides the connection between molecular concepts and the complex systems found in nature.
 Chemistry courses stress the understanding of chemical principles, as well as the experimental basis of the science.
 The curriculum provides a strong foundation for graduate work in chemistry, biochemistry, and other chemistry-related areas, for positions in industry, for high school teaching, and for studies in the medical and health sciences.
 The department is on the list of those approved by the American Chemical Society (ACS).
-For ACS certification students must complete work in chemistry listed under the Professional Requirements section of this catalog.
+Students may choose to pursue an ACS certified degree.
+For more information about ACS certification refer to the Professional preparation section of this catalog.
+Detailed course requirements for certification can be found at http://apps. carleton.edu/curricular/chem/curriculum.